 Train-to-train Connections.
-Whenever a train arrives at its destination, its consist can be either assigned in its entirety to a train departing later from the same station (i.e., a train-to-train connection), or busted (i.e., dismantled) so that each individual locomotive goes to a pool of locomotives from which new consists are formed (Ahuja et al., 2005a).
-When solving the LRP we must satisfy predefined train-to-train connections.
+Whenever a train arrives at its destination, its consist can be either assigned in its entirety to a train departing later from the same station (referred to as a train-to-train connection), or dismantled (referred to as busted) so that each individual locomotive goes to a pool of locomotives from which new consists are formed (Ahuja et al., 2005a).
+Consist busting is undesirable as it requires additional locomotive and crew time to decouple and move locomotives individually.
+It might also result in delays as departing trains get their locomotives from several arriving trains, one of which might be delayed.
+Thus, at the tactical level, the LAP determines which train-to-train connections to make so as to reduce consist busting.
+When solving the LRP we must satisfy this predefined list of train-to-train connections.